HuffPost may receive a share from purchases made via links on this page. Prices and availability subject to change.

-There are plenty of smart air conditioners that connect directly to your home’s WiFi and can be controlled remotely via app.
+There are plenty of smart and affordable air conditioners that connect directly to your home’s Wi-Fi and can be controlled remotely via app.
 But what if you already own a perfectly good window unit that you want to make a bit smarter?